 The prevailing operating conditions within retail are hugely challenging and need to be navigated with expert care.
 Forget transformation, this is “migration on masse.”
 The distance between the bleeding edge and those that are traditionally slow to follow is narrowing as the realization kicks in that this is the new normal.

 Moves need to be made now, and this is going to be problematic for those that are not adept at driving innovative change.
 Speed, brand, culture, and commerciality will matter when seeking to outpace emerging capacity, capability, and creative bottlenecks.
 The market is one ripe with opportunity but also with risk.

 As specialist procurement consultants that work with some of the world’s leading retailers, we have identified three key trends shaping the retail sector in 2022:

 New digital experiences

-Retail leaders are creating more immersive online experiences, creating new levels of customer expectation that need fulfilling.
+Retail leaders are creating more immersive online experiences, creating new levels of customer expectations that need fulfilling.

-While a catalogue style web page may have been enough to capture consumers’ curiosity ten years ago, technological advances have set a new bar of consumer expectation.
+While a catalog-style web page may have been enough to capture consumers’ curiosity ten years ago, technological advances have set a new bar for consumer expectations.
 No longer are consumers willing to play guessing games online as they search for the right size and the right product.
-They want to try on a dress, size up a sofa, and even discuss it with friends as they go.
-And with a new wave of augmented reality technologies (AR) retailers are now able to deliver.
+They want to try on a dress, size up a sofa and even discuss it with friends as they go.
+And with a new wave of augmented reality technologies (AR), retailers are now able to deliver.